 5Monte respects the traditions of Brazil’s diverse musical history

 When she signed her first contract with EMI Brasil, one of the first things Monte did was to do a deep dive into the label’s archives.
-“They were the oldest record company in Brazil, and they had all that Carmen Miranda, Pixinguinha and Dorival Caymmi stuff”, she said.
+“They were the oldest record company in Brazil, and they had all that Carmen Miranda, Pixinguinha, and Dorival Caymmi stuff”, she said.
 It reportedly took months to go through it all, but her research laid the basis for her creative path.
-Here she is with Paulinho da Viola, who created the term “Old Guard” to honor the veterns of the Escolas do Samba.
+Here she is with Paulinho da Viola, who created the term “Old Guard” to honor the veterans of the Escolas do Samba.

 6She’s sold more than 11 million albums… and nearly a third of those came from one album